wwkeyboard/crayons/README.md

 application.
 It's performance goals are to not be embarrassingly slow.
 Outside of that it's primary concerns are to be easy to use and generate relatively correct HTML.

+## Testing

+There are unit tests for the specific modules, these can be run with `cargo test`.
+There are integration tests that build a document, then parse it with select, failing the test if the created document doesn't parse.